Banner

 Edgware Road StationEdgware Road Station

-A few seconds after the Aldgate explosion, a bomb ripped apart a Circle Line train heading west between Edgware Road and Paddington.
+A few seconds after the Aldgate explosion, a bomb ripped apart a Circle line train heading west between Edgware Road and Paddington.
 This train had also left King's Cross with a suicide bomber aboard.

 Leader of the gang, 30 year old Mohammad Sidique Khan, born and living in Leeds with his wife and child, worked as a teaching assistant in a primary school.
 Colleagues said he was quiet, thoughtful, without any forceful religious or political views.

 He lead a double life, travelling several times to Pakistan and Israel for military and bomb-making training.
-American spies had tapped Khan's phone and e-mail messages to known so called Islamic radicals, leading to his being banned from entering the country.
+American spies had tapped Khan's phone and e-mail messages to known Islamic radicals, leading to his being banned from entering the country.
 He had openly said that he wanted to blow up synagogues in the USA.[5]

 After boarding the second carriage of the westbound Circle Line train he counted the seconds to detonation at 0852.
 He planned that all four bombs would fire at the same time.
 As the train left Edgware Road Station he triggered the explosion.
-Not only did this cause death and destruction on this train, it damaged another one heading the other way in the sub-surface tunnel.
+Not only did this cause death and destruction to this train, it damaged another one heading the other way in the sub-surface tunnel.

 7 people died, including Khan, with 163 injured.
 Daniel Biddle lives on with a 50p coin jammed into his femur.
 He had other shrapnel, including his house keys, removed by surgeons later on.
 In the aftermath, many other travellers, some with serious injuries themselves, tended to the dying and hurt until help arrived.